 Battlestar Galactica: Cylons.
 The single red flashing eye makes up a great deal of the Centurions' and Raiders' intimidation factor.
 Strangely, the only time we see a humanoid Cylon with red eyes, it's Sam Anders, one of the good ones.

-In Buffy the Vampire Slayer, after Tara is killed, Willow looks up, and her eyes are glowing red.
+After Tara is killed, Willow looks up, and her eyes are glowing red.
 It's even lampshaded/foreshadowed by the episode's title, "Seeing Red".

 Charmed: Used on Inspector Rodriguez to confirm him as an upper-level demon.